-Leadership.
-The school serves as a resource throughout the state by collaborating on curriculum design, instruction, and other forms of professional development for educators.
+The SCGSAH serves as an accessible resource for the state by collaborating on curriculum design, instruction, and other forms of professional development for educators.

 HONOR CODE

 As a member of the South Carolina Governor's School for the Arts and Humanities community, I understand that I have been selected to be a part of a unique and diverse population.
 Out of my respect for this opportunity, I will be honest in my personal and professional conduct, and be respectful of the rights, property, and opinions of others.
 I understand that I am expected to follow school policies, since they seek to create and support a productive learning, living, and working environment.
 I accept responsibility for meeting these expectations, continuing to evaluate them, and encouraging others to do the same.